GaloyMoney/dealer/ALERTS.md

 # Dealer Alerts

-## Dealer is unable to get funds on / off the exchange alert
+## 🚩Dealer is unable to get funds on / off the exchange alert

 ### Conditions
     in-flight transfer >0, for 3h (1h expected on average)